-- Run the PATHWORKS for OpenVMS (Advanced Server), the Advanced Server for OpenVMS, or DECnet over TCP/IP software. - Run or develop applications that use the Stanford Research Institute's (SRI) QIO application programming interface (API). - Allow Anonymous FTP access.

-• Initialize Kerberos authentication for the TELNET server.
+- Run the PATHWORKS for OpenVMS (Advanced Server), the Advanced Server for OpenVMS, or DECnet over TCP/IP software. - Run or develop applications that use the Stanford Research Institute's (SRI) QIO application programming interface (API). - Allow Anonymous FTP access. - Initialize Kerberos authentication for the TELNET server. - Where a node or cluster has multiple interfaces, enable failSAFE IP to monitor the health of network interface cards and, when an interface fails, to perform a failover to another interface to maintain network connectivity.

 To display the Optional Components Configuration menu, choose option 4 (Optional components) from the Main Configuration menu.
-If you chose option A from the Main Configuration menu to configure all the TCP/IP Services components, the Optional Components Configuration menu displays automatically after you finish configuring the server components.
+If you chose option A from the Main Configuration menu to configure all the TCP/IP Services components, the Optional Components Configuration menu displays automatically after you finish configuring the servers.